MyGoodFoodWorld

 Step 1: Begin with some prep work.

 • Peel the potatoes and cut them into even, medium-sized pieces.
-It's ok if a little peel remains—it adds character!
+It is okay if a little peel remains.
+It adds character!

-• Crush the cumin and coriander seeds to a coarse powder.
+• Crush the cumin and coriander seeds into a coarse powder.

-Diced white potatoes are placed in a round black colored bowl.
+Diced boiled potatoes are placed in a round, black colored bowl.
 The bowl is placed on a light grey background.

-Place the cast iron pan, or any other pan that you are using, on medium-high heat and when the pan is evenly heated, add the oil and the ghee.
+Place the pan over medium-high heat.
+Once evenly heated, add the oil and ghee.

-Add the cumin seeds.
-Wait for them to deepen in color and release their aroma.
+Add the cumin seeds and allow them to sizzle and deepen in color.

-Whole jeera are frying in a iron skillet in hot oil to a dark brown color.
+Whole jeera are sizzling in an iron skillet in hot oil to a dark brown color.

-Spread the potatoes evenly in the pan and roast them on medium-high heat for 3-4 minutes until they get some color and crunch up a bit.
+Spread the potatoes evenly in the pan and keep the heat at medium-high.
+Roast for 3 to 4 minutes, until they develop some color and crisp up slightly.

-Turn the heat down a notch and on medium heat, add the remainder of the powdered coriander-cumin and the other spices.
+Turn the heat down to medium.
+Add the remaining coriander-cumin powder and the other spices.
 Do not add the bhuna jeera yet.

 Boiled cut aloo in a cast iron pan with jeera and other powdered spices sprinkled on them.